 Benefits and Perks

-Almost all survey participants participate in a 401(k) program.
-Health insurance comes as part of the deal for the vast majority of workers, and nearly all workers report receiving dental coverage as well.
-Other privileges include a stock purchase plan, a casual working environment, a subsidized cell phone, gym membership, and life insurance.
+The vast majority of workers participate in the company's 401(k) retirement savings plan.
+Health insurance is part of the package for nearly all employees, and for the vast majority of survey participants, dental coverage is too.
+A few more workplace perks are a subsidized cell phone, a stock purchase plan, a casual working environment, gym membership, and life insurance.